- How Sleep Works

 Memory foam is also available in a wide range of ILD ratings.
 Exceptionally soft memory foam will conform to your body more easily, but may also create a ‘sinking’ feeling that some sleepers find uncomfortable.
 On the other hand, ultra-firm memory foam provides a more stable sleep surface but is not as effective at alleviating pressure points.

 Because the material is so soft, a ‘memory foam mattress’ is not entirely made of memory foam.
-Rather, the comfort layer (usually 25% to 40% of the mattress) is made of memory foam, while the larger support core is constructed from a sturdier material — usually high-density polyfoam or innersprings — to prevent you from completely sinking into the mattress.
+Rather, the comfort layer (usually 25% to 40% of the mattress) is made of memory foam, while the larger support core is constructed from a sturdier material — usually high-density polyfoam — to prevent you from completely sinking into the mattress.

 In addition to the density, ILD number and mattress construction, there are several other factors to consider when shopping for the right memory foam mattress.